jdogcodey/blog-api-backend/ReadMe.md

   /posts GET - If not logged in, redirects to log-in, if logged in then shows posts (done)

-  /posts/:postId: POST - Creates a particular post, assign user etc. - Needs to be /posts/new
+  /posts/:postId: POST - Creates a particular post, assign user etc. - Needs to be /posts/new (done)

   /posts/:postId: GET - shows a particular post

   /posts/:postId: PUT - Check matching user